polarvis/polarvis.github.io/README.md

 stored directly inside the directory, while other pages are stored in subfolders.
 In case a new main-menu page is added, which would normally not happen without having discussed this first, it can be added to the menu by modifying the file `_data/navigation.yml`.

+Before pushing changes to github, it can be useful to check the result locally.
+This can be done installing Jekyll and Bundler, and running the following command, that will create a local server where the new site can be inspected:

+    bundle exec jekyll serve